-Equine bodywork is suitable for all horses but particularly those showing any of the following conditions:
+Equine osteopathy is suitable for all horses and recommended twice per year for health maintenance.
+It is particularly suitable for those showing any of the following conditions:

-Problems with the horse's gait, not tracking up, stiffness to one side
+Problems with the horse's gait, disunited canter, not tracking up, stiffness

 Muscle atrophy (wastage) or uneven muscling